 Early social contact is necessary to establish identity formation.
-Harlow´s monkeys were extremely socially deprived from infancy, could not reintegrate.
+Harlow´s monkeys were extremely socially deprived of infancy, could not reintegrate.
 Feral children who are individuals are not raised with human contact or care.
 They will lack normal identity formation or may displace their identity.

-Where does “normal“ end and “abnormal“ begin?
+Where does the “normal“ end and “abnormal“ begin?
 In the ICD-code (F60), personality disorders are listed under personality and behavior disorders with the following description:

 “These are severe personality and behavior disorders of the individual, not directly resulting from brain damage or disease or from any other psychiatric disorder.
 They involve different personality areas and are almost always associated with personal and social impairment.
 Personality disorders usually manifest themselves during childhood or adolescence and continue into adulthood.“

 Hardly any diagnosis is as difficult to make as the one for personality disorders.
-The following criteria have to be evaluated – yet always in the light of the current situation and social and cultural context of the person concerned:
+The following criteria have to be evaluated – yet always in the light of the current situation and the social and cultural context of the person concerned:

 - Emotional responsiveness